What does active / inactive / waiting mean? Print

 These validators are in the active validator set, and you have selected to nominate them.
 However, you are not actively nominating this era and they will not give rewards to you for this era.

-If you only see inactive validators for days, and never an active one, you may have nominated too few validators (you can nominate up to 16) or your stake is lower than 200 DOT.
-Stakes lower than 200 DOT do not always earn rewards at the moment.
-Please read this blog post on this subject.
+- If you see only inactive validators for days, and never an active one, you may have nominated too few validators (you can nominate up to 16).

 These validators did not get into the active validator set this era.
 They may get into the active validator set in the future.